Video-Guided Foley Sound Generation with Multimodal Controls

 \begin{strip}

 \supparxiv{ }{ }

-\begin{flushleft} (a) Foley with text control (b) Foley with audio control (c) Foley audio extension \end{flushleft} {\textbf{MultiFoley for video-guided sound generation with multimodal controls.} We generate Foley sounds for silent videos with various control signals to shape their audio. (a) Text prompts, both positive and negative, guide synchronized Foley generation. (b) Reference audio from sound libraries defines the customized audio style. (c) A partial audio track is extended to produce a complete Foley sound. {\bf \supparxiv{We encourage the reader to watch and listen to the results in the supplementary material.}{We encourage the reader to watch and listen to the results in our \href{\projecturl}{website}.}} }
+\begin{flushleft} (a) Foley with text control (b) Foley with audio control (c) Foley audio extension \end{flushleft} {\textbf{MultiFoley for video-guided sound generation with multimodal controls.} We generate Foley sounds for silent videos with various control signals to shape their audio. (a) Text prompts, both positive and negative, guide synchronized Foley generation. (b) Reference audio from sound libraries defines the customized audio style. (c) A partial audio track is extended to produce a complete Foley sound. {\bf We encourage the reader to watch and listen to the results in our \href{\projecturl}{website}.} }

 \end{strip}